HISTORY OF ALL SOUL’S DAY: DAY OF THE DEAD

 “The Day of the Dead,” a public holiday in Mexico, honors the dead, especially children, and harkens back to pre-Columbian indigenous traditions across Mexico and some parts of Latin America, Spain, Italy, and the Philippines.

 Celebrated initially during the beginning of Summer before the 16th-century colonization by Spain, it has become syncretized in modern times with the days from October 31 through November 2.
+It is traditionally celebrated on November 1 and 2.

 Bill Petro, your friendly neighborhood historian